 Finally, we have seen some suppliers use a "milling" process or a controlled depth rout, as an attempt to replace actual score.
 When these parts are separated, there will be an excessive amount of material left over, that many CM's and OEM's will find problematic.
 This process is highly discouraged.

-PCB Scored Edge with Mil Process
+PCB Scored Edge with Milling Process

 It is also important to note that with all v-scoring processes, there will be remaining laminate material on the part edge, after the parts are singulated.

-PCB Scored Board Edge After Seperation
+PCB Scored Board Edge After Separation

 Typically the remaining material is too minute to affect the part fit, but if the design calls for a very low tolerance with unit fit, there could be an issue.
 Remember that if a part is scored on opposite edges, the remaining material on both sides can add up to enough that will cause a fit challenge in the final unit.